JoshuaPyron/NDCHoloLensDocumentation/Documentation.md

 ***
 ## DOTween
   DOTween is a free add-on for Unity.
-It adds multiple methods and Classes designed to assist in creating fluid animations in scripts. there are various Methods that can chain together to make custom animations in your script.
+It adds multiple methods and Classes designed to assist in creating fluid animations in scripts.
+The most Prominent of which is the Tween class.
+  There are various Methods that can chain together to make custom animations in your script.
 For example, the following would move myObject to the point 1,2,3 in half a second after waiting 0.1 seconds using the InOutCubic Ease function:
   ```csharp
   myObject.transform.DOLocalMove(new Vector3(1,2,3),0.5f).SetDelay(0.1f).SetEase(Ease.InOutCubic);
   ```

+  _*ADDITIONS NEEDED!!!!!!*_
 #### [Easings](#http://easings.net/ "Ease Functions")
   Easings are functions that smooth the movement of objects.
 For example, InOutCubic gives a slow beginning and end, while the middle goes faster. \
   Click on the section title to see a list of Ease functions.